 Norway's industrial production grew 2.3 percent year-on-year in June of 2022, slowing from a downwardly revised 4.9% rise in the previous month.
 The figure was the weakest growth in industrial production since February, as production of electricity, gas and steam rebounded (0.8% vs -10.7%), amid a decline in both of extraction and related services (-3.2% vs 5.9% in May) and manufacturing, mining and quarrying (-2.2% vs -2.3%).
 On a monthly basis, the industrial production fell 1.7 percent, reversing from an upwardly revised 1.1 percent gain in May. source: Statistics Norway

 Industrial Production in Norway averaged 0.49 percent from 1991 until 2022, reaching an all time high of 15.40 percent in June of 1994 and a record low of -13.10 percent in August of 2010.
 This page provides - Norway Industrial Production - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Norway Industrial Production - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

-Industrial Production in Norway is expected to be 4.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production in Norway to stand at 0.34 in 12 months time.
-In the long-term, the Norway Industrial Production is projected to trend around 2.50 percent in 2020, according to our econometric models.
+Industrial Production in Norway is expected to be 2.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Norway Industrial Production is projected to trend around 2.40 percent in 2023, according to our econometric models.